-Quantum theory accurately predicts the transition amplitude $T(V_0-E)$, with $|T|^2i$ giving the average electron current, where i is the incident current at the pn junction.
-However quantum theory contains no randomness or probabilities: the original Schrödinger equation is purely deterministic: probabilities arise solely from $ad\ hoc$ interpretations, and these assert that the actual current fluctuations are purely random, and intrinsic to each quantum system, here each diode.
-However the experimental data shows that these current fluctuations are completely determined by the fluctuations in the passing space, as demonstrated by the time delay effect, herein at the μ s time scale and in [8] at the 10-20sec scale.
-Hence the Zener diode effect represents a major discovery regarding the so called interpretations of quantum theory.
+Quantum theory accurately predicts the transition amplitude $T(V_0 - E)$, with $|T|^2 i$ giving the average electron current, where i is the incident current at the pn junction.
+However quantum theory contains no randomness or probabilities, the original Schrödinger equation is purely deterministic: probabilities arise solely from ad hoc interpretations, and these assert that the actual current fluctuations are purely random, and intrinsic to each quantum system, here each diode.
+However the experimental data shows that these current fluctuations are completely determined by the fluctuations in the Quantum Tunnelling Fluctuations and passing space, as demonstrated by the time delay effect, herein at the μ s time scale and in [7] at the 10-20sec scale.
+Hence the Zener diode effect represents a major discovery re the so called interpretations of quantum theory.

-Fig. 7: Representation of the fractal wave data as revealing the fractal textured structure of the 3-space, with cells of space having slightly different velocities and continually changing, and moving wrt the Earth with a speed of ~ 500 km/s.
+Fig. 7: Representation of the fractal wave data as revealing the fractal textured structure of the 3-space, with cells of space having slightly different velocities and continually changing, and moving wrt the Earth with a speed of \sim 500 km/s.